nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 # Graceful recovery from restarts

-## Description
-When one of the containers in the NGF Pod fails, the Gateway API configuration should be reapplied to the new container so that when either container fails, NGF should be able to recover without any assistance.

 ## Goal
-Ensure that NGF can recover gracefully from container failures without any intervention.
+Ensure that NGF can recover gracefully from container failures without any user intervention.

 ## Cluster Details